andolf/grunt-sass-example/README.md

 the code into new CSS files, overwriting the previous, making it easier to make changes, whether small or big.

+## That's it!

+There's a lot more you can do to this, such as configuring Compass to fit your needs (if you for example want to utilize the spriting functions that are available) but this will hopefully be something of a starting point where you can advance from.

 ## License

 Permission is hereby granted, free of charge, to any person obtaining a copy of